 What are military affidavits?

-Military affidavits differ slightly depending on where you are located, but all of them do the same thing: Confirm or deny an individual’s active-duty status.
+Military affidavits differ slightly depending on where you are located, but all of them do the same thing: to confirm to the court whether the individual is in active military service.

-Technically, a military affidavit is a court document that many states use to legally determine someone’s active-duty status.
+Technically, a military affidavit is a notarized, court document that many states use to determine someone’s active-duty status.
 This form will typically contain the individual’s basic personal information, such as name and date of birth.
-It also contains a section where the signee can either confirm or deny the individual’s active-duty status.
-There is a third option if the signee isn’t sure of the person’s military status.
-If the individual isn’t on active duty, a space is provided to explain how this is known.
+It also contains a section where the signer can either confirm or deny the individual’s active-duty status.
+There is a third option if the signer isn’t sure of the person’s military status.
+If the individual isn’t on active duty, a space is usually provided to explain how this is known.

 Why are military affidavits important?

-So military affidavits confirm or deny active service, but why exactly does a debt collector need to do that?
+So military affidavits confirm or deny active service, but why exactly does a debt collector or a plaintiff in court need to do that?

 Well, military affidavits come into play in court during certain processes, such as foreclosures or default judgments.
 For example, if an individual does not show up for a court case, a military affidavit confirming his or her active-duty status absolves him or her of any negative consequences, since the law excludes servicemembers from having to show up to court while deployed.